 Nature at home and activities on site

 We have produced a super Colouring Sheet for you to download and complete at home.
 We have also produced an I Spy Sheet and Map for you to print at home, or download to your phone and take to the site.
 And become a Bug Bunch Ranger.
 All these activities and resources can be found here.

 With the help of the Homes and Communities Agency, Barratt Homes, and local organizations Castle Copse was reopened in June 2014 with improved paths, access, new seats and fantastic sculptures.
 We have a management plan in place for the trees.

 How to get there

 On foot and by bike – There are four points of access to the site; via Sylvan Avenue, Black Knight Close and two entrances from Consort Gardens.
 There are two cycle racks in the lower part of the site, close to the Black Knight Close entrance.

 By bus – Well Road Stop (by Waitrose) (Routes 4/5) + 5 min walk.
 (Bus Timetables)

-By Car – There is a council pay and display car park in Maresfield Road.
+By car – There is a council pay and display car park in Maresfield Road.
 Or on road parking in Sylvan Avenue – PO32 6PT for your sat nav.

 There are various ways you can help improve and maintain our sites.
-We rely on conservation volunteers to help with many tasks and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
+We rely on volunteers to help with many tasks on our sites and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
+Our shop raises money to support our work and needs a team of volunteers.
+Or maybe you would like to help us with events.
 Find out more here.